 About Krka National Park

-The Krka National Park, designated a national park in 1985, is situated in the region of the Sibenik-Knin district and has a very rich and diverse flora and fauna; it includes the region along the river Krka which runs through a deep canyon and forms beautiful waterfalls.
-Unlike Plitvice, Krka's waterways are easily visited on boat excursions; the two most visited spots are the Skradinski Buk which cascades 50m over the huge boulders covered in plants and the Roski Slap which is wider and much more of a maze of smaller cascades.
+The Krka National Park, designated a National Park in 1985, includes the region along the River Krka which runs through a deep canyon and forms beautiful waterfalls.
+Unlike Plitvice Krka's waterways are easily visited on boat excursions; the two most visited spots are the Skradinski Buk which cascades 50m over huge plant-covered boulders and the Roski Slap which is wider and much more of a maze of smaller cascades.

 The main places to include on any tour of the park are the Skradinski Buk and Roski Slap (waterfalls) and the monastery on Visovac Island (which, in addition to its fabulous surroundings, is home to the first printed edition of Aesops Fables).
 There are many hiking trails so, apart from the island, it is possible to cover the whole park on foot.
 At Skradinski Buk it is possible to swim in a designated area (beware of slippery racks underfoot).
 There are also bike trails throughout the National Park.

 Skradin is a relatively quiet village with pleasant streets offering a choice of places to eat, some shops and a lovely harbour but it is also one of the main starting points for excursions into the Krka National Park.
 The National Park Visitor Centre is just at the eastern edge of the village and can help you with information on the best way to visit the park as well as selling tickets.

 We look forward to being of service.

 K Saville, UK, June, 2017

 J Veilands, Australia, June, 2015